-To seek the Committee's authority to undertake a formal consultation in connection with the statutory three yearly review of the Licensing Authority's Statement of Licensing Policy under the Gambling Act 2005 and to agree a list of consultees.
+To report on the formal consultation undertaken in connection with the statutory three yearly review of the Licensing Authority's Statement of Licensing Policy under the Gambling Act 2005.

 EXECUTIVE SUMMARY

 Since the provisions of the Gambling Act 2005 were fully implemented on 1 September 2007 no significant problems have arisen which would call into question any parts of the Policy Statement.
 Nevertheless some minor amendments have been incorporated in the draft Policy Statement attached as an Appendix to this report which take account of factual alterations and revised guidance issued by the Gambling Commission.
 Amendments are shown in red.